 \section{Abstract}

-Tidy-up tasks by service robots in home environments are challenging in the application of robotics because they involve various interactions with the environment.
-In particular, robots are required not only to grasp, move, and release various home objects, but also plan the order and positions where to put them away.
-In this paper, we propose a novel planning method that can efficiently estimate the order and positions of the objects to be tidied up based on the learning of the parameters of a probabilistic generative model.
-The model allows the robot to learn the distributions of co-occurrence probability of objects and places to tidy up by using multimodal sensor information collected in a tidied environment.
+Tidy-up tasks by service robots in home environments are challenging in robotics applications because they involve various interactions with the environment.
+In particular, robots are required not only to grasp, move, and release various home objects but also to plan the order and positions for placing the objects.
+In this paper, we propose a novel planning method that can efficiently estimate the order and positions of the objects to be tidied up by learning the parameters of a probabilistic generative model.
+The model allows a robot to learn the distributions of the co-occurrence probability of the objects and places to tidy up using the multimodal sensor information collected in a tidied environment.
 Additionally, we develop an autonomous robotic system to perform the tidy-up operation.
-We evaluate the effectiveness of the proposed method in an experimental simulation that reproduces the conditions of the Tidy Up Here task of the World Robot Summit international robotics competition.
-The simulation results showed that the proposed method enables the robot to successively tidy up several objects and achieves the best task score compared to baseline tidy-up methods.
+We evaluate the effectiveness of the proposed method by an experimental simulation that reproduces the conditions of the Tidy Up Here task of the World Robot Summit 2018 international robotics competition.
+The simulation results show that the proposed method enables the robot to successively tidy up several objects and achieves the best task score among the considered baseline tidy-up methods.